ServiceToMankind/digital-certificate-generator-and-mail/README.md

 This is a simple PHP script to generate certificates from a CSV file, add names to a template image, and then generate PDF certificates.
 It also includes a function to send the certificates via email using PHPMailer.

+## Prerequisites

+To run this script, you need to have the following software installed on your system:

+- PHP (version 5.6 or higher)
+- PHP GD library enabled
+- FPDF library
+- PHPMailer library

+## Built With

+- [FPDF](http://www.fpdf.org/) - A PHP class to generate PDF files
+- [PHPMailer](https://github.com/PHPMailer/PHPMailer) - A PHP email sending library

 ## Installation

 1. Clone the repository to your local machine or server: